sdslabs/kiwi/docs/docs/README.md

 ![How it works](./images/how-it-works-chart.jpg)

-For implementing the above example in Kiwi, you will create a `store`, add the key `"ip_addresses"` with `value` of `set` type.
+For implementing the above example in Kiwi, you will create a `store`, add the `key = "ip_addresses"` with `value` of `set` type.
 To interact with the key, you will invoke (or `Do`) an `action`, i.e., add IP address or remove IP address in this case.

 ## Features

 1. **Supports various types:** All values in Kiwi have a type.
 It is not restricted to a string value.
-So if you need to store a map, no need to store a JSON as a string.
+So if you need to store a map, you don't need to store a JSON as a string.
 You can use the `hash` type.

 2. **Extendable types:** Even though the core package comes with a limited number